 FSG implemented 4 competitive research competitions during this review period, 3 for two-year \$200,000 projects and a new \$25,000 graduate research fellowship.
 Each competition adhered to the NSGO's National Competition Policy (Policy).
 The requests for proposals (RFPs) were posted on FSGs website and social media accounts and sent by email to relevant listservs (e.g., Florida Institute of Oceanography, Florida Ocean Alliance, Gulf and Caribbean Fisheries Institute), FSG's Campus Coordinators, and FSG-affiliated research faculty.
 The RFPs contained contact information for questions about potential topics and for fiscal and submission issues.
 The accompanying emails and posts included information about upcoming webinars and offers to help new applicants with the online forms and their budget (e.g., challenges with providing and documenting matching funds).
-For efficiency and consistency, FSG adopted the eSeaGrant platform for submission of letters of intent (LOIs), and submissions of full proposals, and the review process.
+For efficiency and consistency, FSG adopted the eSeaGrant platform for submission of letters of intent evaluation process, address FDEP priorities, and (LOIs), and submissions of full proposals, and the address priorities associated with FSG's RCE focus review process. area.
+Program development funds were used to support 13 coastal community focused projects (titles included on p.
+3-5).

 Aside from minor changes in the process necessitated by updates to the Policy, the basics have remained unchanged.
-FSG utilizes a multi-stage process that begins with a relevance review of LOIs by program staff, advisory committee members, WAG members, and Extension agents with subject matter expertise.
-At this point in the process projects are vetted for their topic of investigation and their planned integration with Extension.
-In each cycle, investigative teams associated with 21-24 of the highest rated LOIs per the stated review criteria were encouraged to submit a full proposal.
-The full proposals received written reviews that were quantitatively and qualitatively analyzed to match the criteria and FSG's FY 2018-23 Strategic Plan.
-A technical review panel (TRP) ranked proposals and identified those recommended for funding.
+FSG utilizes a multi-stage process that Program Development Funding begins with a relevance review of LOIs by program staff, advisory committee members, WAG members, Biennial research competitions were complemented by the solicitation and selection of 63 shorter and Extension agents with subject matter expertise.
+At this point in the process projects are vetted for their duration research, industry-oriented and student learning projects using program development topic of investigation and their planned integration with Extension.
+In each cycle, investigative teams funding capped at \$10,000 per project.
+This enabled associated with 21-24 of the highest rated LOIs per the FSG, its partners, and its stakeholders to respond guickly and opportunistically to address emerging stated review criteria were encouraged to submit a full coastal issues.
+These funds supported pilot field and proposal.
+The full proposals received written reviews laboratory investigations, technical demonstrations, that were quantitatively and qualitatively analyzed to match the criteria and FSG's FY 2018-23 Strategic conferences/workshops, and helped upscale the Plan.
+A technical review panel (TRP) ranked proposals HARVEST (Helping Aquaculture Reap Value and and identified those recommended for funding.
+Extend Student Training) program for students (SP Goal 4.2) and aquaculture businesses (SP Goal 2.2).